region23/pavlenko.tech/README.md

 - `npm run start` - Serve the generated static site locally
 - `npm run dev` - Generate the site and serve it locally for development
 - `npm run update-index` - Update the post index file
-- `npm run generate-static` - Generate the static site
+- `npm run generate-static` - Generate the static site using the site-generator.js
 - `npm run build` - Update the index and generate the static site
 - `npm run deploy` - Build, commit and push to GitHub (triggers automatic deployment)